Loading

 Ray Charles' final album, Genius Loves Company, won this award and Album of the Year in 2005.

-Kelly Clarkson has the most nominations with six, and is the first artist to win this award twice.
+Kelly Clarkson is tied for the most nominations with six, and is the first artist to win this award twice.
 Breakaway won in 2006; Stronger won in 2013.

 Adele has won this award twice: for 21 in 2012, and for 25 in 2017.
 Both albums also won Album of the Year.

-Two-Time winner Taylor Swift, won for 1989 in 2016 and for Midnights in 2024.
+Two-time winner and six-time nominee Taylor Swift, won for 1989 in 2016 and for Midnights in 2024.
 Both albums have won Album of the Year.

-Ariana Grande has been nominated five times for this award, won it in 2019 for Sweetener.
+Ariana Grande is tied for the most nominations with six, and won it in 2019 for Sweetener.

 Harry Styles won this award and has also won Album of the Year for Harry's House in 2023.